-Acupuncture Therapy for weight loss, Obesity and Pain relief management
+Acupuncture Therapy for Infertility, weight loss, Obesity and Pain relief management

 Obesity and overweight have in the last decade become a global problem – according to the World Health Organization (WHO) back in 2005 approximately 1.6 billion adults over the of age 15+ were overweight, at least 400 million adults were obese and at least 20 million children under the age of 5 years were overweight.
 Experts believe if the current trends continue by 2015 approximately 2.3 billion adults will be overweight and more than 700 million will be obese.
 The scale of the obesity problem has a number of serious consequences for individuals and government health systems.